MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-dynamic-content-multiple-languages.md

 ### Create the email

-Regardless of the scenario built, with the content block ready we can now use in an email, knowing that the terms and conditions will be sent according to the contact’s country and, if configured, the contact’s language.
+Regardless of the scenario built, with the content block ready we can now use in an email, knowing that the terms and conditions will be sent according to the contact's country and, if configured, the contact's language.

 > [!div class="mx-imgBorder"]
 > ![Create email as per the country's language](media/real-time-marketing-create-email.png "Create email as per the country's language")